 Aviation Systems Technician

-Aviation Systems Technicians handle, service, and maintain Forces aircraft, ground equipment and associated support facilities.
+Aviation Systems Technicians handle, service, and maintain Canadian Armed Forces (CAF) aircraft, ground equipment and associated support facilities.

 Aviation Systems Technicians are responsible for the maintenance of aircraft aviation systems including propulsion, airframe, basic electrical, and their related components.
 They also perform the following duties:

 Aviation Systems Technicians work at air bases in aircraft maintenance organizations, in maintenance hangers, in airborne aircraft, and on the flight line.
 However, they may also work with tactical helicopter field units and on board ships.
 In the course of their career, Aviation Systems Technicians will be required to work shifts and periods of overtime.
-In geographic terms, employment can vary from Forces Wings and Bases within Canada, including the Arctic, to locations throughout the world in response to NATO and UN commitments.
+In geographic terms, employment can vary from CAF wings and bases within Canada, including the Arctic, to locations throughout the world in response to NATO and UN commitments.